le0kar0ub1/SecondBreath/README.md

 `make`

 # Some informations

-Because we are not savage and `org` keyword isn't implemented on GNU assembly we need a linker script.
+Because we are not savage people and `org` keyword isn't implemented on GNU assembly we need a linker script.